Speech synthesis data preparation process

 | CommonVoice | N/A | N/A | Low |

-English and multilingual open‑source speech corpora suitable for training speech synthesis models.
+English and multilingual open‑source speech datasets suitable for training speech synthesis models.

 | Dataset Name | Duration (hours) | Number of Speakers | Quality |